rubendal/Sm4sh-Calculator/README.md

 ## Calculator

 ### Recent Changes
+* Changed - On Results page maximum distance for training and vs modes is calculated instead of the one selected for the visualizer
+* Added - Detect Mega Man's Fsmash
+* Fixed - Samus and Mii Gunner gravity values
+* Added - Ryu True specials
 * Added - Increased number of frames shown in launch visualizer, previously showed only hitstun frames, now shows hitstun + 20 frames after hitstun to show trajectory during actionable frames if target doesn't move, uses an attack that doesn't cancel momentum or uses an airdodge
 * Added - Launch visualizer marker that indicates hitstun end and increase KO marker size
 * Changed - Faster distance calculation when not showing visualizer